Tecnoglass (TGLS)

 13. Is Now The Time To Buy Tecnoglass?

-Tecnoglass possesses a number of positive attributes.
-First off, its revenue growth was exceptional over the last five years.
+We think Tecnoglass is a good business.
+To kick things off, its revenue growth was exceptional over the last five years.
 And while its cash profitability fell over the last five years, its impressive operating margins show it has a highly efficient business model.
 On top of that, its expanding operating margin shows the business has become more efficient.

-Tecnoglass’s P/E ratio based on the next 12 months is 20.3x.
-Looking at the industrials landscape right now, Tecnoglass trades at a pretty interesting price.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+Tecnoglass’s P/E ratio based on the next 12 months is 18.5x.
+When scanning the industrials space, Tecnoglass trades at a fair valuation.
+For those confident in the business and its management team, this is a good time to invest.

-Wall Street analysts have a consensus one-year price target of $86 on the company (compared to the current share price of $84.40).
+Wall Street analysts have a consensus one-year price target of $92.25 on the company (compared to the current share price of $76.82), implying they see 20.1% upside in buying Tecnoglass in the short term.